ydoherty/CoastSat.PlanetScope/README.md

 ![](readme_files/timeseries.png)

 It is recommended the toolkit be run in spyder.
-Ensure spyder graphics backend is set to 'automatic' for proper plot rendering.
+Ensure spyder graphics backend is set to 'automatic' for proper interactive plot rendering.
-- Preferences - iPython console - Graphics - Graphics Backend - Automatic
+- Preferences - iPython console - Graphics - Graphics Backend - Backend - Automatic

 CoastSat.PlanetScope is run from the CoastSat_PS.py file.
 - Instructions and comments are provided in this file for each step.